 Let me guess…

 You read reviews and look for testimonials.
-However, reviews and testimonials differ from one another.

 That is the reason why consumers prefer reading testimonials to get a hint of what they should expect.

 Bright Local consumer review survey revealed that consumers read 10 reviews before they trust a local business and 86% of consumers read reviews on the internet.

 According to BigCommerce, customer testimonials can increase conversions by 58% and raise the average order value by 3%.

 Interestingly, testimonials also increase revenue per website visitor by a whopping 62%.

 In the case stories we have conducted, we noticed that: